--flag, non-interactive examples, provider-specific

 - In non-interactive mode,

---secret-input-mode refis env-backed only.- Set the provider env var in the onboarding process environment.
+--secret-input-mode refcreates only env-backed references for new credentials.- Set the provider env var in the onboarding process environment when adding a new credential.

 - Inline key flags (for example

---openai-api-key) require that env var to be set; otherwise onboarding fails fast. - For custom providers, non-interactive
+--openai-api-key) require that env var to be set; otherwise onboarding fails fast. - Existing resolvable named auth profiles are reused unchanged, including existing

 refmode storesmodels.providers.<id>.apiKeyas{ source: "env", provider: "default", id: "CUSTOM_API_KEY" }. - In that custom-provider case,